 (a) Ammonium phosphates

-Some of the common phosphate salts include monoammonium dihydrogen phosphate and diammonium hydrogen phosphate.
+Some common phosphate salts include monoammonium dihydrogen phosphate and diammonium hydrogen phosphate.
 These are prepared by combining anhydrous ammonia with phosphoric acid.
 They are mostly used as fertilizers.

 (b) Calcium phosphates